Legal Apps for iPad and Tablet Users

 Task to do: This app allows users to get organized by keeping track of to-do list items.
 You can share the list with friends as well as access it from your phone, tablet and Astrid.com.
 It automatically sends you reminders when tasks need to be completed and if you share your list with someone, it will send them notification when you have completed something on the list.
 This app is for Android and iPhone users and is free.

 Doodle: This app allows users to schedule meetings with anyone anytime without double booking or time zone issues.
 You can share your availability with anyone and connects with your existing calendars.
-When setting up a meeting, you have the ability to send multiple available times to avoid the “back and worth” scheduling conversations.
-This app is available for Android users for free and iPhone users for $2.99.
+When setting up a meeting, you have the ability to send multiple available times to avoid the "back and forth" scheduling conversations.
+This app is available in three price points ranging from free to to $69 per year for business teams.

 A useful blog to follow for Android and tablet users is www.thedroidlawyer.com.
 The author is a lawyer in Oklahoma and blogs often about Android technology and how it can benefit your firm.